 - 13.1 The Board wishes to see family friendly premises thriving in East Dunbartonshire.
 It will welcome premises licence applications from those who wish to operate licensed premises which accommodate children.
 The Board recognises that additional responsibilities will be placed on such applicants whilst at the same time recognising that parents and other adults accompanying children also have responsibilities.
-In determining any such application the need to protect children from harm will be a major consideration and the Board therefore wishes to ensure that such premises are run in a way that is suitable for children.
-For on-sale premises, the Board will give consideration to the access permitted for children and young persons on a case-by-case basis having regard to the nature and activities of the premises.
-For example, the Board may give consideration to whether children and young people will only be permitted access for the purposes of a meal.
-In addition, the Board will consider whether the activities on a premises are appropriate to permit access of children and young persons. - 13.2 The Board also takes very seriously the issue of underage drinking and wishes to remind licence holders that they and their staff must comply with all legislation in relation to children and young persons, including not selling, or allowing the sale of, alcohol to children and young persons. - 13.3 Applicants, licence holders, and all staff responsible for the sale, serving or delivery of alcohol on licensed premises should be aware of the risks associated with alcohol and the impact they could have on children.
-These include:- - the toxic effects of alcohol on the social, physical and mental wellbeing of children and young people, particularly in regards to brain development - alcohol related brain damage in children and young people is irreversible - children and young people who frequently witness alcohol consumption as normal practice, have an increased risk of consuming greater quantities of alcohol and at a younger age - those affected are at a higher risk of developing hazardous drinking patterns and dependence in adult life - potential child protection issues related to harm or neglect of children whilst parents or carers are drinking alcohol - 13.4 Suggested control measures include: - appropriate instruction, training and supervision of staff - appropriate measures to ensure that children and young persons do not purchase or consume alcohol on the premises (unless such consumption is permitted by a young person in terms of section 105(5) of the Act) - appropriate checks for staff who will be working in premises where children and young persons will be present
+In determining any such application the need to protect children from harm will be a major consideration and the Board therefore wishes to ensure that such premises are run in a way that is suitable for children. - 13.2 The Board also takes very seriously the issue of underage drinking and wishes to remind licence holders that they and their staff must comply with all legislation in relation to children and young persons, including not selling, or allowing the sale of, alcohol to children and young persons. - 13.3 Applicants, licence holders, and all staff responsible for the sale or serving of alcohol on licensed premises should be aware of the risks associated with alcohol and the impact they could have on children.
+These include:-

+- the toxic effects of alcohol on the social, physical and mental wellbeing of children and young people, particularly in regards to brain development - alcohol related brain damage in children and young people is irreversible - children and young people who frequently witness alcohol consumption as normal practice, have an increased risk of consuming greater quantities of alcohol and at a younger age - those affected are at a higher risk of developing hazardous drinking patterns and dependence in adult life

+13.4 Suggested control measures include:

-- acceptance of accredited proof of age card schemes - measures to ensure that children and young people are not exposed to strong language, violence or disorder - measures to ensure that children and young people are not waiting or seated in the bar area - consideration of separate family seating areas - imposition of reasons for children and young people to be present in licensed premises - where premises are family friendly, ensuring that children and young persons are catered for including non-glass drinking vessels, highchairs and appropriate facilities - no obvious promotion of alcohol at family events where alcohol is not provided
+- appropriate instruction, training and supervision of staff - appropriate measures to ensure that children and young persons do not purchase or consume alcohol on the premises (unless such consumption is permitted by a young person in terms of section 105(5) of the Act) - appropriate checks for staff who will be working in premises where children and young persons will be present - acceptance of accredited proof of age card schemes - measures to ensure that children and young people are not exposed to strong language, violence or disorder - measures to ensure that children and young people are not waiting or seated in the bar area - imposition of reasons for children and young people to be present in licensed premises